 More information regarding the recall can be obtained from the National Highway Traffic Safety Administration (NHTSA) by visiting http://www.safercar.gov.
 If Mazda or its dealers do not repair the defect free of charge and within a reasonable amount of time, you may notify NHTSA at 1200 New Jersey Ave., SE., Washington, DC 20590; or, call the toll-free Vehicle Safety Hotline at 1-888-327-4236 (TTY: 1-800-424-9153).

 Your safety is very important to us and it is our mission to actively communicate all information related to the recall to our customers.
 If your vehicle is involved in any safety recall, a letter detailing the recall will be sent to you from Mazda by USPS First-Class Mail.

-Owner notification for Phase 1 will begin in July 2016.
+Owner notification for Phase 1 began in July 2016.
 Replacement parts will be available according to the following schedule:

 1) 2011 MY and older vehicles in Zone A

 2) 2008 MY and older vehicles in Zone B

 3) 2004 MY and older vehicles in Zone C

 IMPORTANT NOTE: Certain vehicles in Zones B and C are not included in this first phase of the expansion, based on NHTSA’s schedule requirements.
 They will eventually be included in later phases as follows:

 (The map below indicates the states in each Zone.)

 Zone A - States with high temperature cycling and humidity (includes Puerto Rico, Guam and Saipan).
 Time in service until significant propellant degradation may occur is projected at between 6-9 years.